zamausa/coinfinder/README.md

 # Coinfinder

-This private repository contains selected frontend and backend files from Coinfinder, provided for the Phantom Wallet review.
+This repository contains selected frontend and backend files from Coinfinder, provided for the Phantom Wallet review.

 ## Overview